Skip to main content

 Preview the template

-See the first part of the service procedure below.
-Enter your email above to download the full truck 100,000 km service procedure (PDF-ready).
+See the first part of the truck / heavy vehicle 100,000 km service procedure below.
+Download the full version above.

 A 100,000 km service is a major service for rigid trucks, prime movers and heavy vehicles.
 It is performed every 100,000 kilometres (or per the manufacturer's service schedule) and is the most comprehensive scheduled service interval.
 The procedure includes all 15,000 km minor service tasks (oil, filter, grease, inspections) plus replacing fuel filters, air filters, coolant (full flush), transmission oil, differential oil, power steering fluid, brake linings, wheel bearings, fan belts, air dryer cartridge, and inspecting the turbocharger, valve clearance, fuel injectors, chassis rails, steering components, suspension and air system.
 It is a full-day workshop service performed by a qualified heavy vehicle mechanic.